uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This is also essential to individual and collective reclaiming of identity, culture, and community memory.

 The Commission notes that the use of creative arts in community workshops promotes healing for Survivors, their families, and the whole community through the recovery of cultural traditions.
-In conducting surveys of 103 community-based healing projects, the Aboriginal Healing Foundation (AHF) found that 80% of those projects included cultural activities and traditional healing interventions.
+In conducting surveys of 103 community-based healing projects, the Aboriginal Healing Foundation (=|AHF=Aboriginal Healing Foundation=) found that 80% of those projects included cultural activities and traditional healing interventions.
 These included Elders’ teachings, storytelling and traditional knowledge, language programs, land-based activities, feasts and powwows; and learning traditional art forms, harvesting medicines, and drumming, singing, and dancing.
-The AHF report observed,
+The =|AHF=Aboriginal Healing Foundation= report observed,

 > A notable component of successful healing programs was their diversity— interventions were blended and combined to create holistic programs that met the physical, emotional, cultural, and spiritual needs of participants.
 Not surprisingly, arts-based interventions were included in many cultural activities (drum making, beading, singing, and drumming) as well as in therapeutic healing (art therapy and psychodrama).[^210]